otter-sec/rctf/docs/content/running_a_successful_ctf/deploying_challenges.md

 Then, we can use the `gcp` folder to automatically deploy everything required using [Terraform](https://developer.hashicorp.com/terraform).
 Navigate to the `gcp` folder and copy `terraform.tfvars.example` to `terraform.tfvars`.
-Inside that file, update project variable to contain your GCP project ID, and image to the image pushed above.
+Inside that file, update project variable to contain your GCP project ID, and the image variable to the image path pushed above.
 Optionally, you can also configure reCAPTCHA to prevent spamming submissions if desired.
 Then, deploy the admin bot by running the following commands:

 ```bash